-Front squats, lateral hops, single leg deadlifts, dynamic hip rotations, shrimp squats, crawling squat hops….
+Lower Body Workout for Surfers: Front squats, lateral hops, single-leg deadlifts, dynamic hip rotations, shrimp squats, crawling squat hops…

 That is what lower body training for surfers can and should look like.
-Training that reinforces full range of motion through the lower body, as well as complex movement, yet also strength and power requirements.
+Training reinforces full range of motion through the lower body, as well as complex movement.
+Yet also strength and power requirements.

 Strength training has been misinterpreted for the surf community for far too long.
-Squats, deadlifts, and kettlebell swings absolutely have their place right alongside more “dynamic” movement like F.R.C. protocols, ginastica natural, animal flow, or whatever other new hip fitness movement is taking social media by storm.
+Squats, deadlifts, and kettlebell swings absolutely have their place right alongside more “dynamic” movement like F.R.C. protocols, gymnastics natural, animal flow.
+Or whatever another new hip fitness movement is taking social media by storm.

 *If you don’t know what those names or acronyms mean, don’t sweat it in the least.